How Much Does Roof Vent Installation Cost?

 Cons

-- Can more difficult and expensive to install
+• Can be more difficult and expensive to install

 Tile And Slate Roof Vents

-Roof tile vents can come with a pipe adaptor fitting; this would allow you to establish a connection for soil vent pipes and bathroom extractor fans.
+Roof tile vents can come with a pipe adaptor fitting that would allow you to establish a connection for soil vent pipes and bathroom extractor fans.

 Moving on to slate vents, these are used to be installed in place of existing roof slates.
 While they are generally made of plastic, it's possible to purchase vents made from real slate.